bmeck/I-D/javascript-mjs/draft.md

 ## text/javascript

-Type name:               text
+Type name:

+: text

-Subtype name:            javascript
+Subtype name:

+: javascript

-Required parameters:     none
+Required parameters:

+: none

+Optional parameters:

-Optional parameters:     charset, see section 4.1 of {{RFC4329}}.
+: charset, see section 4.1 of {{RFC4329}}.

 Encoding considerations:

-  The same as the considerations in section 3.1 of {{RFC3023}}.
+: The same as the considerations in section 3.1 of {{RFC3023}}.

+Security considerations:

-Security considerations: See section 5 of {{RFC4329}}.
+: See section 5 of {{RFC4329}}.

 Interoperability considerations:

-  See notes in various sections of {{RFC4329}}.
+: See notes in various sections of {{RFC4329}}.
 This media type does not specify the grammar of {{ECMA-262}} used.

-Published specification: {{ECMA-262}}
+Published specification:

+: \[\[RFCXXXX]]

 Applications which use this media type:

-  Script interpreters as discussed in {{RFC4329}}.
+: Script interpreters as discussed in {{RFC4329}}.

 Additional information:

-  Magic number(s):             n/a
+: Magic number(s):

+  : n/a

+  File extension(s):

-  File extension(s):           .js, .mjs
+  : .js, .mjs

-  Macintosh File Type Code(s): TEXT
+  Macintosh File Type Code(s):

+  : TEXT

 Person & email address to contact for further information:

-  See Author's Address section.
+: See Author's Address section.

-Intended usage:          COMMON
+Intended usage:

+: COMMON

-Restrictions on usage:   The file extension .mjs must be parsed using the Module grammar of {{ECMA-262}}
+Restrictions on usage:

+: The file extension .mjs must be parsed using the Module grammar of {{ECMA-262}}

+Author:

-Author:                  See Author's Address section.
+: See Author's Address section.

-Change controller:       The IESG.
+Change controller:

+: IESG \<iesg@ietf.org\>

 ## application/javascript

-Type name:               application
+Type name:

+: application

-Subtype name:            javascript
+Subtype name:

+: javascript

-Required parameters:     none
+Required parameters:

+: none

+Optional parameters:

-Optional parameters:     charset, see section 4.1 of {{RFC4329}}.
+: charset, see section 4.1 of {{RFC4329}}.

 Encoding considerations:

-  The same as the considerations in section 3.2 of {{RFC3023}}.
+: The same as the considerations in section 3.2 of {{RFC3023}}.

+Security considerations:

-Security considerations: See section 5 of {{RFC4329}}.
+: See section 5 of {{RFC4329}}.

 Interoperability considerations:

-  See notes in various sections of {{RFC4329}}.
+: See notes in various sections of {{RFC4329}}.
 This media type does not specify the grammar of {{ECMA-262}} used.

-Published specification: {{ECMA-262}}
+Published specification:

+: \[\[RFCXXXX]]

 Applications which use this media type:

-  Script interpreters as discussed in {{RFC4329}}.
+: Script interpreters as discussed in {{RFC4329}}.

 Additional information:

-  Magic number(s):             n/a
+: Magic number(s):

+  : n/a

+  File extension(s):

-  File extension(s):           .js, .mjs
+  : .js, .mjs

-  Macintosh File Type Code(s): TEXT
+  Macintosh File Type Code(s):

+  : TEXT

 Person & email address to contact for further information:

-  See Author's Address section.
+: See Author's Address section.

-Intended usage:          COMMON
+Intended usage:

+: COMMON

-Restrictions on usage:   The file extension .mjs must be parsed using the Module grammar of {{ECMA-262}}
+Restrictions on usage:

+: The file extension .mjs must be parsed using the Module grammar of {{ECMA-262}}

+Author:

-Author:                  See Author's Address section.
+: See Author's Address section.

-Change controller:       The IESG.
+Change controller:

+: IESG \<iesg@ietf.org>.

 --- back